 São Pedro dos Clérigos

 One of the most impressive monuments in Pátio de São Pedro is the cathedral of São Pedro dos Clérigos.
-The cathedral’s architecture was conceived by Manuel Ferreira Jácome and the structure was constructed between 1728 and 1782.
-The cathedral is famous for its Gothic styled innovative design.
+Manuel Ferreira Jácome conceived the cathedral’s architecture, and the structure was constructed between 1728 and 1782.
+The cathedral is famous for its Gothic-styled innovative design.
 The ground floor, an extended rectangle, is divided into two parts, of which the smaller part is adorned with an octagonal nave.
-The interiors are designed in a flamboyant style with the pulpit, altars and galleries made of carved stone and doors of palisander wood.
-This is a popular attraction for tourists.

 Address: Santo Antonio, Recife - State of Pernambuco, 50020-230, Brazil